codazoda/notes/DebianUpgrade.md

 ```

 All of KSL still seems to work at this point and we're ready to do the actual
 meat of the upgrade.
-Start with getting all the squeeze packages up to date by
+Start with getting all the squeeze packages up to date
-running the following command.
+(again) by running the following command.

 ```
 apt-get upgrade